JJ-VP/winutil-derventio-old/README.md

 If you have any issues with the script please submit them to Issues tab here on GitHub and fill out the template so I can fix any bugs or make feature requests.

-## Contribute Code

-**Any new code must be submitted to TEST BRANCH! - No merges will be performed on MAIN branch**

-For pull requests, be sure and document ALL changes.
-If you add something to the tweaks section the undo MUST also be applied to remove the new tweaks.
-Any tweak not following this format will be denied.
-Any code not well documented will be denied.